HarshCasper/Rotten-Scripts/Python/CONTRIBUTION-GUIDELINE.md

 This guide is all about Python, how to code clean, quick and most importantly smart.

-There is a lot o Python scripts in this repository, and we are constantly trying to update the code quality and guess what!!!
+There is a lot of Python scripts in this repository, and we are constantly trying to update the code quality and guess what!!!
 You can help us!!!.

 __How?__ Just follow the below mentioned steps and you are good to go!